TCM Body Clock: Why Do We Wake Up or Feel Ill at a Certain Time of Day?

 Anyway — the night I had the teeth dream I was a) dehydrated (drinking water is SO important) and b) constipated.
 TMI, but it happens to the best of us.
 I’m pretty sure (b) was caused by (a) because warm water with ginger and lemon upon waking did the trick.
 Regardless, both dehydration and constipation deal with the large intestine, which correctly lines up with the hours of 5-7 A.M.
 How fabulous is the human body?
 It is always leaving us clues in the forms of symptoms.
 Our symptoms are our friends; they are the language in which our body speaks.
 That’s why I love Chinese medicine… there are always charts and guides that allow you to translate these clues into the underlying issue.

-As we discussed above, each “meridian” or organ system has a two hour period where they are the primary meridian.
+As we discussed above, each “meridian” or organ system has a two hour period where they are the main player.
 The meridians, however, are not just related to organs.
 They are linked to thoughts and emotions, color, sound, seasons and other spiritual aspects as well.
 When the energy of a meridian is not flowing well due to a block (like stress or toxicity), you’ll find that you’ll experience a sign or symptom from the meridian involved (just like my nightmare/abrupt waking).

 If you also find you are waking up at the same time each night, or falling into a slump around 3 P.M., you can look at the meridian at work and what may be happening with you.